research

 • Protein quality control

 The research group has a long-standing interest in the mechanisms of protein quality control, i.e. how the cell ensures removal of toxic misfolded proteins.
-We mainly focus on developing insight into the function of molecular chaperones Hsp70 and Hsp104 and how they participate in protein quality control, including removal by refolding (disaggregation) and degradation (UPS and autophagy) of the misfolded and aggregated proteins.
+We mainly focus on developing insight into the function of molecular chaperones Hsp70 and Hsp104 and how they participate in protein quality control, including removal by refolding (disaggregation) and degradation of the misfolded and aggregated proteins.

 • Stress transcription by Hsf1